 Where are the toilets?

-There are ample toilets at the start all clearly signed.
-There will also be toilets at the drink station and at the finish.
+There will be ample toilets at the start, all clearly signed.
+There will also be toilets at every drink station and at the finish.

 Athletes with a disability

 We want disabled athletes to have a safe and enjoyable race.
 If you have a disability please contact Andy so we can understand your needs.

 There is not a wheelchair race, but accompanied wheelchairs, visually impaired and learning disabled athletes have all competed successfully in our past events.
 Choose your start position with care; to avoid jostling it is usually safer to line up at the back of the race - we have chip timing so your race time won't be affected.
 Let us know and we will endeavour to make your race run smoothly.